Supply chain disruptions have left more products out of stock than ever. But brands found a way to cope with stockouts: selling on backorder.

 So, what are the predicted lasting effects of these disruptions?

 Perhaps the greatest lasting effect, consumers will be much more forgiving than many retailers ever gave them credit for.
-After years COVID, they are beginning to accept that they may have to wait longer for products.
+After a couple years of COVID, they are beginning to accept that they may have to wait longer for specific products.

 In previous years, it'd be impossible to think that consumers would accept anything but carelessness or sub-standard stock-keeping systems as the reason products were out of stock.
 But today, they are openly proving they're happy to wait for products they really want from brands they love.